Rishi-Jain2602/Laptop-Price-prediction/README.md

 # Laptop-Price-prediction
-A website for predicting the price of the laptop
+A website for predicting the price of the laptop using machine learning